Japan financial watchdog to order TSE to improve operations after daylong outage

-Japan’s financial watchdog is planning to issue a business improvement order on Monday to Tokyo Stock Exchange Inc. and its parent company, following a system failure in October that caused a full-day trading suspension, sources have said.
+Japan’s financial watchdog is planning to issue a business improvement order on Monday to Tokyo Stock Exchange Inc. and its parent company, following a system failure in October that caused a full-day trading suspension, sources familiar with the matter said.

 With the order, the Financial Services Agency will add pressure on the bourse operator and its owner, Japan Exchange Group Inc., to take steps to restore international trust following the Oct.
 1 disruption, the worst in the Tokyo market’s history.